 • Armstrong, D. A., Bakker, R., Carroll, R., Hare, C., Poole, K. T., Rosenthal, H., & others.
 (2014).
 Analyzing spatial models of choice and judgment with R. CRC Press.
 ISBN 9781466517158

 • “Recovering a Basic Space from Issue Scales in R” with Keith T. Poole, Jeffrey B. Lewis, James Lo and Howard Rosenthal.
 2016 Journal of Statistical Software, 69(1)

 • “Using Bayesian Aldrich-McKelvey Scaling to Study Citizens’ Ideological Preferences and Perceptions,” with David Armstrong, Ryan Bakker, Chris Hare, and Keith T. Poole.
 2015.
 American Journal of Political Science, 59(3)

 • “The Structure of Utility in Spatial Models of Voting,” with Keith T. Poole, Howard Rosenthal, Jeffrey B. Lewis and James Lo, 2013.
 American Journal of Political Science, 57(4)

-This course introduces students to measurement theory and methods of ideal point estimation, item response theory and related scaling techniques.
+Course Content: This course focuses on methods to find latent patterns in data and is especially suited to students using survey data and other forms of relational data.
+The course introduces students to measurement theory and methods of ideal point estimation, item response theory and related scaling techniques.
 The first part of the course will provide an overview of the foundations of these techniques and introduce students to the most common methods used in political science.
-The course will demonstrate how to interpret latent dimensions of data via a variety of ideal point estimation and scaling methods using the open-source programming language R. The remainder of the course will discuss a range of work applying these methods to studies of relational and perception data derived from elite behaviour and surveys.
+The course will demonstrate how to interpret latent dimensions of data via a variety of ideal point estimation and scaling methods using the open-source programming language R. The remainder of the course will discuss a range of work applying these methods to studies of relational and perception data derived from elite behavior and surveys.
 The course concludes with discussions of some practical limitations, challenges, and recent advances in the field.